code-syntax-addon/code-syntax/docs/support.md

 This menu option does nothing if the cursor is not in a code section.

+#### Advanced

+The "Advanced" menu item allows you to change the default theme of the user, or to set the theme for the current document.

+See the [Themes](themes.html) page for more information on to create your own themes.

+The menu items in this section are:
+- Show themes: Shows the current configuration.
+One section for the user's default theme and one for the document's theme.
+- Set document theme: Sets the theme for the current document.
+- Set user theme: Sets the default theme for the user.

 ## Google Slides

 The Code Syntax add-on for Google Slides allows you to write